duyfken/alternative-frontends/README.md

 - **Datcord**

    - Datcord is an open-source Discord client that respects your privacy.
-Datcord is a specialized version of Firefox (the official client is Chromium-based).
+Datcord is a specialised version of Firefox (the official client is Chromium-based).
    - Official Website (N/A) | [Repo](https://github.com/gamingdoom/datcord)
    - [x] Open Source
    - [x] [Download for free](https://github.com/gamingdoom/datcord#install)